Hands-on Activity Engineering Inexpensive Mechanized Farm Tools

 Supporting Program

-Global Stem RET — Appropriate Technology for Developing Communities Program through the University of Dayton and Central State University
+Global STEM Research Experience for Teachers (RET) — Appropriate Technology for Developing Communities, University of Dayton, Central State University

 Acknowledgements